Proactive Insight — No More Reactive Scrambling to Fix Problems

 Synthetically Monitor Everything, Know In Advance

-Let’s face it.
 For many organizations today, email, VoIP, and online collaboration are essential IT “utility” services.
 If they’re down, there is an immediate negative impact on individual and organizational productivity.
-When problems occur, every minute counts, which is why CloudReady provides robust Web and API monitoring for Microsoft Office 365 and Google Apps services.
-No more “chasing ghosts” or guessing what’s affecting app performance.
+When problems occur, every minute counts, which is why CloudReady provides robust Web and API monitoring for Microsoft 365 and G-Suite services.
+No more “chasing ghosts” or guessing what’s affecting application performance.

 Application Services Monitoring